Describe a talk you gave to a group of people: IELTS Speaking Cue Card

 Follow up questions

-What inspired you to give that particular talk?
+What motivated you to give that particular talk?

 How did you prepare for your TED talk?